 For this step, keep the following conditions in mind:

-When the trigger type is Event and the value is not Active Directory disabled user, the App wipe and App lock actions will not appear.
+When the trigger type is Event and the value is not Active Directory disabled user, the App wipe and App lock actions don’t appear.

-When the trigger type is Device property and the value is MDM lost mode enabled, the following actions will not appear:
+When the trigger type is Device property and the value is MDM lost mode enabled, the following actions don’t appear:

 - Selectively wipe the device

 - Revoke the device